Lucy Coen

 T: 01274 722 560 or 0113 246 2600

-Safaraz has a criminal practice and accepts instructions in this area.
-Safaraz started tenancy in September 2024.
+Safaraz has a criminal practice and accepts instructions in both the prosecution and defence.

 Expertise